RocketD4n/rocket-data-logger/README.md

 ## Hardware Requirements

 ### Data Logger (Rocket)
-- NodeMCU v2 (ESP8266) and power supply
+- ESP32-C3 SuperMini or ESP32 Dev Board and power supply
 - One of the following radio modules:
   - HT-RA62 (SX1262) 863MHz LoRa Transmitter (default), or
   - SX1278 433MHz LoRa Transmitter, or